-The Karen M. Swindler Department of Chemical and Biological Engineering (CBE) at the South Dakota School of Mines and Technology seeks exceptional candidates for one or more tenure-track or tenured faculty positions at the rank of Assistant, Associate, or Full Professor.
+The Karen M. Swindler Department of Chemical and Biological Engineering (CBE) at the South Dakota School of Mines & Technology seeks exceptional candidates for one or more tenure-track or tenured faculty positions at the rank of Assistant, Associate, or Full Professor.
 To be considered at the rank of Full Professor, the applicant should have a strong record of teaching, funded research, and service to warrant a tenured appointment, subject to SD Board of Regents approval.
 The department promotes an outstanding educational environment for students; thus, applicants should demonstrate an interest and commitment to excellence in teaching undergraduate and graduate courses.
-Preference will be given to candidates with experience and research interest in advanced materials (including energetic materials), alternative energy, biochemical and bioprocess engineering, catalysis, machine learning/data science, pharmaceuticals, polymer processing and composites, and separations/bio-separations.
+Preference will be given to candidates with experience and research interest in advanced materials (including energetic materials), alternative energy, biochemical and bioprocess engineering, biomedical engineering, biomolecular engineering, catalysis, machine learning/data science, pharmaceuticals, polymer processing and composites, separations/bio-separations, and systems biology.
 Exceptional candidates with other research interests will also be considered.
 Previous university teaching, process design, and/or other industrial experiences are highly desirable as well as a strong record of multi-disciplinary collaboration.

 Established in 1885, South Dakota Mines is one of the nation’s leading engineering, science and technology universities.
 South Dakota Mines is located in Rapid City, SD, and delivers a best-in-class education at an affordable price, with a supportive and collaborative campus community that prepares graduates to become in-demand leaders in today’s fastest-growing industries.